kyle-tennison/notes/lecture notes/MSE-2001 (material science)/Structure of Polymers.md

 #### Glass Transition in Polymers

-A polymer will be rubbery until its below its glass transition temperature, where it becomes glassy
+A polymer will be rubbery until its below its glass transition temperature, where it becomes glassy.

+Below the glass transition temperature, everything becomes glassy.

 ## Thermosets vs Thermoplastics